 Did you receive a concussion on the job or in an accident?
 A Tampa personal injury lawyer can help you to evaluate your case and pursue fair compensation for your concussion injury.

 To discuss your concussion injury with an experienced concussion injury lawyer, contact Catania & Catania, P.A. for a free consultation.
+Contact our law office in Tampa, Florida online or call us at (813) 222-8545.
 We’ll review your case and help you to determine your next steps.